Last Updated on August 5, 2022

 Emerging and developing alongside the smart devices it manages, MDM’s original purpose was to offer business owners and IT administrators the ability to secure, control, and enforce company policies on smartphones and devices.
 Now, at the dawn of 2020, Mobile Device Management (MDM) has grown to offer a range of value-adding capabilities, offering businesses the ability to turn any smart device into a digital advertisement, device tracking and bulk transferring functionalities, and much more.

-This begs the question, Does your company need MDM in 2020 and beyond?
-To find out, we’ve outlined some common business challenges, and the solutions the right MDM solution can enable:
+So does your company need an MDM solution?
+To find out, we’ve outlined some common business challenges, and the solutions the right Mobile Device Management (MDM) solution can enable:

 Challenge: A company offers a delivery service, with a fleet of company-managed delivery drivers.
 Each driver has a company-deployed smartphone to use for the duration of their shift.
 However, delivery times are slow, and many drivers have reported their smartphones tend to distract them during their shift, causing longer delivery times and increased safety risk on the road.

 Solution: The right MDM solution should offer a ‘kiosk mode’ capability, which enables administrators to lock down devices to one or more apps for a duration of time.
 When applied to the above example, an administrator could lock down a delivery drivers’ device to three or four apps – GPS, email, phone, and a company-deployed app, designed to record deliveries in real-time – to minimize distraction out in the field, while still enabling the essential functionalities to do their jobs effectively.

 Learn more about MDM solution for logistics